kyma-incubator/compass/tests/e2e/provisioning/README.md

 The provisioning end-to-end test contains a broker client implementation which mocks Registry.
 It is an external dependency that calls the broker in the regular scenario.
 The test is divided into two phases:

 1. Provisioning

     During the provisioning phase, the test executes the following steps:

     a.
 Sends a call to KEB to provision a Runtime.
 KEB creates an operation and sends a request to the Runtime Provisioner.
-Wait until the operation is successful.
+The test waits until the operation is successful.
 It takes about 30 minutes on GCP and a few hours on Azure.
 You can configure the timeout using the environment variable.

     b.
 Creates a ConfigMap with **instanceId** specified.